How Many Sets Should You Do Per Muscle Group Per Week?

 There are a few ways to do that:

-1. Train some muscles while completely neglecting others.
-Quite a lot of studies do this.
-It gives you tremendous amounts of muscle growth in the areas you’re training, but you’ll lose muscle in the areas you aren’t training.
-That’s how some studies have people benefitting from 52 sets per muscle group per week.
+- Train some muscles while completely neglecting others.
+This is really common in studies.
+The researchers only have the participants train the muscles they plan on measuring.
+It gives you tremendous rates of muscle growth in the areas you’re training, but you lose muscle in the areas you aren’t training.
+That’s how you get people benefitting from 52 sets for their quads.

 There’s no hard rule about specialization programs.
 Removing a set of squats or deadlifts might let you add a set of biceps curls, triceps extensions, and lateral raises.
 Removing a set of chin-ups might not free up many growth units at all.
 It really depends.